neeleshg23/math505a/README.md

 Professor: Remigijus Mikulevicius

-`hw` folder contains my submitted homeworks which contain errors.
+`hw` folder contains my submitted homeworks which contain some errors.

+`homework` contains two documents with the entirety of the questions assigned as well as the entire solution set.